CatalogueOfLife/coldp/README.md

 The author & year of the reference will be used to qualify the name with `sensu AUTHOR, YEAR`.
 The ID must refer to an existing Reference.ID within this data package.

-#### scrutinizerID
+#### scrutinizer
-Link to the person who is the latest scrutinizer who reviewed the taxonomic concept.
+Name of the person who is the latest scrutinizer who revised or reviewed the taxonomic concept.
-In case of multiple scrutinizers concatenate their IDs with a semicolon.
-Each ID must refer to an existing Person.ID within this data package.

 #### scrutinizerDate
 type: [ISO8601 date](https://frictionlessdata.io/specs/table-schema/#date)